Practical Continuous-variable Quantum Key Distribution with Feasible Optimization Parameters: Feasible optimization method for a CV-QKD system

-Firstly, the influence of the $V_A$ on SKR for GG02 \cite{r5} and no-switching CV-QKD protocol \cite{r6} is quantitatively analyzed, respectively, where the optimization of SKR can be defined as a nonlinear programming problem.
-Secondly, an experimentally feasible operational process for the above optimization method is given, where the fitting curve of FER on $V_A$ is experimentally given.
+First, the influence of $V_A$ on the SKR for GG02 \cite{r5} and no-switching CV-QKD protocol \cite{r6} is quantitatively analyzed, where the optimization of the SKR can be defined as a nonlinear programming problem.
+Second, an experimentally feasible operational process for the above optimization method is given, where the fitting curve of the FER on $V_A$ is experimentally given.